 Here’s the catch: Product analytics is often misunderstood.

-Many companies believe that product analytics can be boiled down to gathering as much data as possible and searching for patterns, hoping to find insights that will skyrocket their business.
+Many product teams believe that product analytics can be boiled down to gathering as much data as possible and searching for patterns of user behavior, hoping to find insights that will skyrocket their business.

 But these crucial insights will not just magically appear.
 After months of sorting through data, many companies will give up and go back to their old ways, ignoring the value of the data they collect.
 You don’t want to end up at that dead-end!